 Dark yellow urine in dogs signals dehydration.
 As dogs do not have appropriate water intake, their urine turns yellower because the urea present in it does not get enough dilution.
 In addition to tilting towards darker shades, the urine might also smell bad.

 A simple rehydration procedure should make the dark yellow urine turn pale yellow.
 If it does not, other complications, such as renal issues or liver failure, might be the reason.
 Nonetheless, before jumping to any conclusion, just make sure that your dog is not suffering from any problem which is draining water from his body.
-For instance, he is bound to get dehydrated if he suffers from diarrhoea, turning his urine dark yellow.
+For instance, he is bound to get dehydrated if he suffers from diarrhea, turning his urine dark yellow.

 Black or Brown Urine in Dogs: Why Is My Dog’s Pee Brown?

 Brown urine in dogs can occur for several reasons.
 The most common reason is damaged red blood cells.
-Damage to red blood cells results in the release of a green-colored compound called haemoglobin.
+Damage to red blood cells results in the release of a green-colored compound called hemoglobin.
 Similarly, muscle damage resulting in the release of myoglobin into the bloodstream may also result in brown to black urine in dogs.

 Other reasons for brown or black dog urine include dehydration, internal bleeding, toxic reactions, muscle inflammation or damage, liver issues, etc. Whatever the underlying cause is, know that brown or black pee in dogs is an emergency, and you need to visit a vet immediately if you observe brown urine in dogs.